flycastpartnersinc/FreshservicePS/docs/en-US/Set-FreshServiceTask.md

 ```

 ### -parent_id
-Unique id of the parent Ticket, Problem, Change or Release.
+Parent Id of the ticket, problem, change or release to create the task.

 ```yaml
 Type: Int64